- Buy yourself a weather station. Vintners.Net recommends the

 - Be sure that the "images" directory and it's contents uploaded

 - some ftp apps won't automatically do recursive uploads.

 - You can skip this for now, the only consequence is that your

 "console" screen at the web server will be messed up.
-You can fix
+We can fix

 Now go to Console Problems to